syncfusion/blazor-samples/README.md

-# Syncfusion ASP.NET Core Blazor Components Samples
+# Syncfusion Blazor Components Demos

-This repository contains the demos of [Syncfusion ASP.NET Core Blazor Components](https://ej2.syncfusion.com/beta/aspnet-core-razor-components/).
+This repository contains the demos of [Syncfusion Blazor Components](https://ej2.syncfusion.com/home/aspnet-core-blazor.html).

-The below topics can help you to use the Syncfusion ASP.NET Core Razor Components and run this application in your local
+The below topics can help you to use the Syncfusion Blazor Components and run this application in your local

 * [Requirements to run the demo](#requirements-to-run-the-demo)
 * [Using the samples](#using-the-samples)